Why is my RV battery not charging? Problems & Solutions

 • Solution: Test the converter or inverter to see if it is working properly.
 If not, it may need to be repaired or replaced.

-1. Alternator problems
+1. problems with the alternator

-1. Battery age and condition
+1. age and condition of the battery

 • Problem: Over time, batteries lose their ability to hold a charge.

-1. Problems with shore power
+1. problems with shore power

 1. Parasitic discharges